Join for FREE

-Immature Dark brown in their first year, and gradually acquire more white in subsequent seasons until they reach maturity after five years.
+Dark brown in their first year, and gradually acquire more white in subsequent seasons until they reach maturity after four or five years

 Over 70% of the world population of Northern Gannet breed in more than 20 colonies around the coasts of the British Isles and in particular off north and west Scotland.
 The world's largest gannetry is on St Kilda with over 50,000 pairs.
 There are also colonies on the Flannan Islands to the west of the Outer Hebrides, further north on remote Sula Sgeir, and Sule Stack to the west of the Orkneys.